Revision Facial Surgery

 Secondary Face and Eyelid Surgery – Dr. Lawrence Kass

-I have now been in practice in the Tampa Bay area for over 27 years.
+I have now been in practice in the Tampa Bay area for over three decades.
 I perform hundreds and hundreds of eyelid and facial procedures each and every year, and have now done many thousands of eyelid and facial procedures.
 The one or two oculofacial surgeons who were in practice in the community when I first arrived have retired.
 This certainly makes me the single, most experienced eyelid and facial surgeon in my geo-graphic area and almost as certainly, the most experienced eyelid and facial surgeon on the entire west coast of Florida.

 Therefore, besides seeing new patients who have not had surgery, which is far less complicated, more often I see many patients, some from great distances, who are unhappy with the results of their surgery performed by someone else.
 The greatest number of these (but not all) were done by general plastic surgeons.
 As a general rule, the non-specialist general plastic surgeons have very little actual experience in seeing or doing cosmetic eyelid or facial surgery, and most may do only a handful of them each year.
 Usually, these surgeons spend most of their time doing breast augmentations and body liposuction.

 One problem with eyelid and facial surgery, different from other cosmetic procedures such as breast augmentation and liposuction procedures, is that one single millimeter of tissue, taken or left behind, can make a huge difference in the surgical outcome.
 The surgical technique must be exact and meticulous and in this, more than in any other procedure I can think of, must be tailored for the individual patient.
 A perfectly performed procedure with a perfect cosmetic result can be marred if the doctor failed to account for the fact that the patient had a prior Lasik surgery, or a history of dry eyes, excessive tearing, facial weakness, facial asymmetry, or incomplete eyelid closure.
 And when the results are not perfect, other specialties who do eyelid and facial surgery may not be equipped to correct the problems which may occur.
-Hence, eyelid surgery and eye bag treatment, and facial surgery, should best be performed by someone board certified and trained in ophthalmology or oculofacial plastic surgery who can check for these and other problems preoperatively, and/or can correct any problems which may occur.
+Hence; eyelid surgery, eye bag treatment, and facial surgery; should be performed by someone board certified and trained in ophthalmology or oculofacial plastic surgery who can check for these and other problems preoperatively, and/or can correct any problems which may occur.

 Revisional eyelid and facial surgery, blepharoplasty, and eye bags treatment are most often done to correct excessive or unsightly scarring, inadequate cosmesis, excessive (or incomplete) fat or skin removal, under or over correction, incomplete eyelid closure, severe dry eye symptoms, excessive tearing, corneal scarring or vision problems, ptosis, ectropion, rounding of the outside corner of the eye, or alteration in the shape of the eye.
 The surgical plan must be individualized and meticulous, the surgical technique critical, the surgical performance exquisite, if the patient is to achieve the results he or she is seeking.